-However, customers who have generated SAP images using older versions of our Cyclone software with Cyclones such as the Cyclone PRO, Cyclone MAX, Cyclone for ARM devices Rev. A/B, etc., will find that these SAP images will not work on the newer Cyclone LC and Cyclone FX programmers.
+However, customers who have generated SAP images using older versions of our Cyclone software with Cyclones such as the Cyclone PRO and Cyclone MAX, etc., will find that these SAP images will not work on the newer Cyclone LC and Cyclone FX programmers.
 Simply recreating these images for current generation Cyclones could potentially introduce errors and lose information about commands, settings, and configurations.